-The North Carolina Seafood Festival Recognized by the NC Association of Festivals & Events for Five Awards
+The North Carolina Seafood Festival Recognized by the NC Association of Festivals & Events for three Awards

-You also can easily contact us through following methods:
+You also can easily contact us through the following methods: